 Make your child’s sandwich into a panda bear with cucumber ears if you want to have some fun while packing a bento box lunch for them.

 Moderation And Choosing Food Wisely

 - Eat saliva-friendly food.
-As mentioned, saliva is a powerful tool against any lingering sugars, so the more you eat saliva-friendly food, the less sugar you leave on your teeth.
-Good news for you, cheese lovers—certain cheese types can prompt salivation.
+Since saliva is an effective weapon against excess sugars, the more saliva-friendly foods you consume, the less sugar you leave on your teeth.
+Good news for cheese lovers: some cheeses can make you salivate.

 Tips For Eating Sweets

 Select the type of sweets you eat.